svikashk/incremental-development/README.md

 Writing the same code as Mr. Traversy's code is not enough!
 You are expected to submit your code from his tutorial in a new repository on your GitHub account [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this starter template](https://github.com/HackYourFutureBelgium/w3-validation-template).
 Your repository should be named `app-theme` and should be cleanly developed with one branch per step.
 It's up to you to write the development strategy!

+> You will need to use [Font Awesome 4.7](https://fontawesome.com/v4.7.0/get-started/) in your project

 A good strategy to for completing this project is the __three-step__:
 1. follow the tutorial studying the code and understanding the project.
 2. look over your finished code and break it down into steps, write your development strategy.